Clear braces: What are they and how do they work?

 The alternative to clear braces and the evolution of orthodontics is invisible aligners.

-Impress’ aligners offer a great alternative to clear and traditional braces.
+Impress’ aligners offer a great alternative to clear traditional braces.
 The main advantage of invisible aligners is that they offer an alternative for improving and correcting alignment, bearing in mind the patient's aesthetic needs.

 The most essential point to highlight about this orthodontic innovation is that the quality of treatment is maintained while offering benefits in terms of oral hygiene, not creating wounds and sores caused by metal braces, and allowing patients to enjoy meals without restrictions, as they are removable.